DorresteinLaboratory/NAP_ProteoSAFe/README.md

 python -m ipykernel install --user --name formatdb --display-name formatdb source deactivate
 ```
-Note that Anaconda Navigator can used instead. https://docs.anaconda.com/anaconda/navigator/
+Note that Anaconda Navigator can used instead: https://docs.anaconda.com/anaconda/navigator/

 Import the content of the following folder on your computer: https://github.com/DorresteinLaboratory/NAP_ProteoSAFe/tree/master/formatdb
-Open the formatdb.ipynb with Jupyter notebook.
+Activate the formatdb environment in conda, and open the formatdb.ipynb with Jupyter notebook.
 In the Jupyter notebook, set the new kernel -> On the top menu Kernel >> Change Kernel >> formatdb.

 The resulting output can be uploaded on GNPS, and specified as input in the NAP workflow interface.